google/earthengine-community/tutorials/editing-the-base-map/index.md

 ---
-title: Creating your own Base Maps on Earth Engine
+title: Editing the Base Map in Earth Engine
-description: If you are getting bored of looking at the same two default basemaps in Earth Engine, or need to use a specific visualization for functionality/convenience, this tutorial will show you how to create your own base map, and edit all of its characteristics.
+description: If you are getting bored of looking at the same two default basemaps in Earth Engine, or need to use a specific visualization for functionality/convenience, this tutorial will show you how to edit all of its characteristics.
 author: TC25
 tags: Earth Engine, Base Map, UI, Widgets
 date_published: 2019-09-16